davidwl/AppLaunchpad/docs/navigation-advanced.md

 # Advanced navigation

-This document shows you how to configure the following Luigi features:
+This document shows you how to configure the following AppLaunchpad features:

 * [View groups](#view-groups)
 * [Dynamically changeable paths](#dynamically-changeable-paths)